 Once added, we can specify how PHPUnit will be loaded:

-- Use custom loader when using Composer, and specify the path to autoload.php in a vendor directory, e.g. set it to vagrant/vendor/autoload.php referring to the mount point of the shared project folder.
+- Use Composer autoloader and specify the path to autoload.php in a vendor directory, e.g. set it to vagrant/vendor/autoload.php referring to the mount point of the shared project folder.

 - Provide the path to phpunit.phar which should be present on the remote machine